 Community College Consortium

 Part of our mission is to provide access to affordable transformative learning experiences.
-One way we do this is by providing a low-cost international fellowship for community college students.
+One way we do this is by providing an international fellowship for community college students.
 US-Brazil Connect strengthens U.S. community college capacity to participate in high-impact, high-value partnerships with Brazilian institutions.
 Membership is by invitation.

 Recognizing the scale of opportunity in Brazil, the US-Brazil Connect Community College Consortium: